 If you are interested in playing drums or bagpipes with our band please join us for a practice session and see what we’re all about!
 Free group instruction is available for students at all levels.

-On the first, third, and fifth Thursdays, we meet at Stone Mountain First United Methodist Church, 5312 W Mountain Street, Stone Mountain, GA 30083.
+Stone Mountain First United Methodist Church, 5312 W Mountain Street, Stone Mountain, GA 30083.
 Please enter the church through the double doors facing the parking lot and then go in the room directly across the hallway.